sinclairzx81/typebox/design/website/docs/compile/overview.md

 ### Example

-The following uses the Compile module to Check and Parse a value.
+The following uses the compiler to Compile and Parse a value.

 ```typescript
 const C = Compile(Type.Object({                     // const C: Validator<{}, TObject<{